ianderrington/genai/docs/Understanding/index.md

 ### How do you do stuff with Gen()AI?

-Of course, there will be some important 'how-to's, in this section.
-You will also want to look at the [../Using/index.md] which may help you to directly use GenAI while minimizing wading too-deeply into the intriguing complexities of research and engineering associated with Gen()AI.
+As part of understanding, you'll learn a number of 'how-to's, in this section.
+You will also want to look at the [using guide](../Using/index.md) which will help you to directly use GenAI without needing to wade too-deeply into the complexities of research and engineering associated with Gen()AI.

 Competition is fierce to create the 'best' (based on certain metrics) Gen()AI, so much knowledge may not be known to protect IP and other secrets.